rachelpehrsson/Rachel-Hallie-Art-Site/content/post/welcome.md

 image = ""
-menu = ""		# set "main" to add this content to the main menu share = true	# set false to hide share buttons slug = "post-title" tags = ["welcome","general"] title = "Welcome"
+menu = ""		# set "main" to add this content to the main menu share = true	# set false to hide share buttons slug = "welcome" tags = ["welcome","general"] title = "Welcome"
 +++

 Welcome to my new website, where I will post and document my art!
-Feel free to contact me if you are interested in comission or purchase.
+Feel free to contact me if you are interested in commission or purchase.